Explore the Power of Language and Imagination

 Judith P., Class of 2024

-Judith graduated from Catholic University with a degree in English and minors in History, Philosophy, and Theology.
+Judith earned her B.A. in English with minors in History, Philosophy, and Theology.
 As a student, she served as Editor-in-Chief of Vermilion and President of the English Society.
-After graduation, she brought her passion for language abroad and now teaches English to primary school students in Galicia, Spain.
+She was awarded the H. Edward Cain Prize for excellence in literary study.
+After graduation, she enjoyed teaching English in Galicia, Spain, before starting law school this year at the University of Notre Dame in South Bend, Indiana.

 Caroline M., Class of 2022

 Caroline earned her B.A. in English with minors in Writing, Hispanic Studies, and Theology & Religious Studies.
-During her time at Catholic, she helped found the literary magazine Vermilion, served as Vice President of the English Society, worked as a copy editor for The Tower, and received the H. Edward Cain Award for Excellence in Literary Study.
-She is currently pursuing her M.Phil in Irish Writing at Trinity College Dublin.
+During her time at Catholic U, she helped found the literary magazine Vermilion, served as Vice President of the English Society, and worked as a copy editor for The Tower.
+She was awarded the H. Edward Cain Prize for excellence in literary study.
+She is an Associate Editor at Fitch Ink and is pursuing an M.Phil in Irish Writing at Trinity College Dublin.

 Recent Internship and Fellowship Experiences